soumendrak/hashnode/clncv0sqx000208jne8wl1j7w.md

 2. As a Reviewer, one cannot submit a proposal to prevent any bias in the review process.
 This requirement caused many reviewers to leave.

-3. The reviewer's job is both thankless and tiring, as it requires evaluating each proposal for 30-45 minutes.
+3. The reviewer's job is both thankless and tiring, requiring evaluating each proposal for 30-45 minutes.
 To be a reviewer, one needs focus, dedication, and perseverance.

 4. Volunteers for the conference do not receive free tickets or any additional facilities.